Howrah: Neighbourhoods

 Howrah has many various neighbourhoods, the most notable being Shibpur, Santragachi, Belur, Salkia, Ramrajatala, Liluah, Howrah Maidan and Bally.
 Shibpur hosts the Acharya Jagadish Chandra Bose Indian Botanic Garden, containing the Great Banyan tree, Avani Riverside Mall is also located here and the Indian Institute of Engineering Science and Technology, Shibpur.
 Near Howrah Station is the slum of Pilkhana which was the basis of the famous book and film City of Joy.
+The newly established temple, Pakuria Salasar Dham is the best tourist place in Howrah.
+This Hindu temple dedicated to Bhagavan Hanuman.

 Education

 The Indian Institute of Engineering Science and Technology, Shibpur is a public engineering and research institution.
 It is the fourth oldest engineering institution in India, and is an institute of national importance.

 Howrah's schools are either run by the state government or by private institutions.
 The medium of instruction is Bengali, English or Hindi.
 Schools are affiliated to the West Bengal Board of Secondary Education (WBBSE), West Bengal Council of Higher Secondary Education (WBCHSE), the Indian Certificate of Secondary Education (ICSE), National Institute of Open Schooling (NIOS) and Central Board of Secondary Education (CBSE).

 Howrah Zilla School, established in 1845, is the only Governmental school in Howrah.

 Howrah's first vernacular Bengali medium school, established in 1857, was Santragachi Minor School: currently the school is running as Santragachi Kedarnath Institution, Howrah.

+Tech Skill Academy, established in 2025 under the aegis of Margastha Research Foundation, is recognized as the first computer training center in Howrah to introduce a dedicated e-commerce and Digital marketing courses, marking a significant step in the digital education and for rural and urban youth, particularly women, in the region.

 Sports

 The Sailen Manna Stadium, also known as the Howrah Municipal Corporation Stadium, is a multi-use stadium that hosts sporting events for association football.
 Dumurjala Sports City is a multi-purpose sports complex at Dumurjala.
-Howrah Rifle Club is a sports shooting stadium located at Kadamtala.
+Howrah Rifle Club is a sports shooting stadium located at Howrah Maidan near the Metro Area.

+Markets

+The Kali Babu Bazar is the biggest market in howrah for Grocery products, alongside Balitikuri Bazar, Salap Bazar, Bakultala Bazar, Makardaha Bazar, and Kona Bazar is the most popular markets in this district.